White Sox vs. Orioles Player Props Betting Odds

 |2

-Check out the latest odds and place your bets on any of Dean Kremer's player props with BetMGM.
+Check out the latest odds and place your bets on any of Kyle Gibson's player props with BetMGM.

 Adley Rutschman Props